 - Approval: Within 10 minutes to a few hours of completing your application

-- Funding: As soon as the next day, with one to three days typical; ongoing funding within 24 hours or immediately using its connected Visa card
+- Funding: As soon as the next day, with one to three days typical; ongoing funding within 24 hours or immediately using its connected Kabbage Card

 The convenience of short-term loans comes at a price, which is why the APR on a short-term loan is high compared to traditional financing.
 The annual percentage rate (APR) is the cost of a loan over one year, including interest and fees.
 Compared to a home mortgage, the APR for short-term loan providers may seem high.

 OnDeck loans and Kabbage loans have similar costs, with the average expected APR for both companies estimated at 40%.
-However, OnDeck’s potential 9% simple rate for prime borrowers (700+ credit score) is lower than Kabbage’s.
-OnDeck’s average APR includes an origination fee of approximately 2.5% (taken out of your loan upfront).
+However, OnDeck’s potential 9% simple rate for prime borrowers (700 or higher credit score) is lower than Kabbage’s.
+OnDeck’s average APR includes an origination fee of approximately 3% (taken out of your loan up front).
 Kabbage charges a monthly single interest fee with no additional fees.

-Typical rates, costs, and repayments terms for OnDeck loans are:
+Typical rates, costs, and repayment terms for OnDeck loans are:

 Kabbage Loan Rates, Costs & Repayment Terms

-Kabbage’s typical rates, costs, and repayments terms are:
+Typical rates, costs, and repayment terms for Kabbage loans are:

 Kabbage & OnDeck Cost Examples